utdemir/tsify-leak-repro/README.md

 This reproduces the memory leak that occurs when using `tsify`'s `wasm-bindgen` integration.
+Upstream issue: https://github.com/madonoharu/tsify/issues/65

 ```
 tsify-leak-repro $ ./repro.sh